Mathematics and Computer Science

 104. Quantitative Reasoning and Informed Citizenship.
 Quantitative reasoning skills to interpret and assess numerical arguments, with emphasis on issues relevant for informed and effective citizenship.
 Topics include creating and interpreting graphs and charts; single- and multiple-variable functions; linear, exponential, and logarithmic growth; indexes; inductive and deductive reasoning; decision theory; measures of center and spread of data; correlation; probability; expected value; experimental design; sampling and surveys.
 Three 70-minute periods.
 (F2)

 106. Analytic Geometry and Calculus I with Review, Part 1.
 Beginning calculus with extensive review of algebra and elementary functions.
 Topics include Cartesian plane, algebraic functions, limits and continuity, introduction to the concept of derivative as a limit of average rates of change, theorems on differentiation, and the differential.
 Continued in Mathematics 166.
 The sequence Mathematics 106-166 is equivalent to Mathematics 170; credit may be earned for 106-166 or 170 but not both.
-Prerequisite: Three years of college-preparatory mathematics.
-Fall.
-Three 70-minute periods.
-(F2)
+(F2) Prerequisite: Placement by the Mathematics and Computer Science Department.

 107. Elementary Statistics.
 Introduction to statistical concepts and methods without the use of calculus.
 Topics include descriptive statistics, elementary probability, discrete and continuous probability distributions, correlation and regression, estimation, and hypothesis testing.
 Mathematics 107 may not be taken for credit by students who have earned credit for Economics 156 or Mathematics 231.
 Three 70-minute periods.
 (F2)

 108. Functions and Derivatives with Applications.
 Emphasis on concepts and applications to business and social and natural sciences.
 Use of graphing calculators.
 Topics include linear functions, polynomial functions, exponential functions, average rate of change, instantaneous rate of change, the derivative, interpretations of the derivative, rules of differentiation, and applications of the derivative.
 Includes review of algebra and elementary functions.
 May not be taken for credit by students who have completed Mathematics 106 or 170.
-Fall.
-Three 70-minute periods.
-(F2)
+(F2) Prerequisite: Placement by the Mathematics and Computer Science Department.

 109. Mathematics for Design.
 Provides mathematical background and techniques useful to aspects of artistic design in the plane and in space.
 Essential mathematical concepts and tools applied to solve design problems.
 Topics include ratio and proportion, similarity, geometric constructions with Euclidean tools and dynamic geometry soft ware, properties of polygons and polyhedra, isometries and other geometric transformations in the plane and space, symmetry, and periodic designs, projections from space onto a plane.
 Spring.
 Three 70-minute periods.
 (F2)